Login-Linjeforening-for-IT/nucleus-notifications/README.md

-# Automated Notifications
+# Nucleus Notifications
-Automated notifications is a collection of functions to automate management of notifications for the Login app.
+Nucleus notifications is a collection of functions to automate management of notifications for the Login app.

 ## How it works